ymyke/cardio/DOMAIN.md

   blood/energy/...?
 - Have floor tiles with special effects?
 I.e., more strength if a create is on it?
 - Can there be shops where you can buy stuff, including additional lives?
+- Maybe spirits could be persistent and can be taken over to the next fight?